TRC Collar Strategy

 - What is a collar on TRC?

 - A collar on TRC is the collar strategy applied to TRC (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TRC stock trading near $18.73, the strikes shown on this page are snapped to the nearest listed TRC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TRC stock at $16.41 on the most recent close, the strikes shown on this page are snapped to the nearest listed TRC chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are TRC collar max profit and max loss calculated?